Cecilia-xu/AlgorithmReview/Java/Java_basics.md

 ```
 ##  Chapter 2: Object Oriented Programming (OOP)
 1. Objects have
-- fields
+- fields (What things it maintains)
-- methods
+- methods (What it can do)
-2. Instantiation: keyword "new"
+2. Instantiation: keyword "new" --> an object/an instance
 3. Method
 <img src="https://s2.ax1x.com/2019/09/29/u3PqXR.png" width = 50%></img>
 - types